Q. What is MotoTT/ Playday?

 Q. How do I purchase a gift voucher.

 Q. Am I required to register on the day?

-A. Yes all riders (and pillions) are required to complete and sign a registration form before riding on the track.
+A. Yes all riders (and pillions) are required to complete and sign a registration form and receive an armband before riding on the track.

 Q. What happens at bike check time?

 A. Your bike and riding gear is checked for safety reasons.
 Your bike should not have worn tires, worn brake pads, overly loose or too tighter chain or be leaking oil or other fluids.
 Your steering head and swing arm movement will also be checked.
 Any glass will be taped.
 If in doubt we highly recommend to have your motorcycle shop check your bike that your bike is fit for the intended track day.

 Q. What type of riding gear do I need to have?

 A. Purpose designed motorcycle textile or leather road riding safety gear with impact protection in good condition (full face helmet, gloves, boots, jacket, pants) is required.
 Open face helmets, denim jackets, jeans and sneakers are not acceptable as riding gear for riders or pillions riding on the track.
 Although not mandatory we recommend wearing a purpose designed seperate back protector.

 Q. What type of licence do I need to have?